-The entire study area consists of ploughed agricultural field.
+Approximately 25% of the study area consisted of active agricultural field.
 The field was ploughed and disced and allowed to weather sufficiently.
-The conditions at the time of assessment were optimal and soil surface visibility was 95%.
+The conditions at the time of assessment were optimal and soil surface visibility was 90%.
+The soils were sandy and friable, and natural stones were visible during pedestrian survey.
 The agricultural field was assessed by pedestrian survey at 5m intervals in accordance with Section 2.1.1 of the MHSTCI' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-No further archaeological methods were employed since no artifacts were recovered during the pedestrian survey.